gourabdg47/gourabdg47.github.io/_posts/2025-04-10-revision-topics.md

 - **Common Vulnerability Scoring System** (CVSS) is an industry standard for assessing the severity of security vulnerabilities.
 It provides a technique for scoring each vulnerability on a variety of measures.
 - **Record-level encryption** is commonly used with databases to encrypt individual columns within the database.
 - **Resource provisioning** can be automated during the on-boarding and off-boarding process to quickly create or remove rights and permissions.
+- **Enumeration** describes the detailed listing of all parts in a particular device.

 ![OSI Layers & Cyber Attacks](https://i.redd.it/758sb6cyf7we1.jpeg)